proquest/PME/README.md

 All fields are optional and dependent on the source page.

+## Setting up the PME Tester

+The PME test harness allows you to run and test PME without connecting to Flow.
+It consists of the files tester.js and TesterBookmark.js in the PME Git repository.

+Place the PME files inside a /PME/ directory.
+Any extractor files should be inside the /PME/extractors/ subdirectory.
+Set up PME as a site on your localhost via IIS or other server manager.

+When your localhost is set up, open the file TesterBookmark.js in a text editor.
+1. Copy the line of JavaScript code found in the comments under ////bookmark////.
+(This code is duplicated above the comment and broken up with whitespace for reference.)
+2. Open your browser of choice.
+3. Create a new bookmark, and paste that line of JavaScript code into the "Location" or "URL" field.
+4. Save the bookmark.
+If your bookmarks toolbar is not already visible, make it visible now.

+This bookmarklet allows you to run and test PME without connecting to Flow.
+Clicking the bookmarklet will call PME, which will detect whether a scraper exists for the current website.
+If a scraper exists, PME will call it and the tester script will output the results of the scrape directly in the browser window.
+If no scraper exists for the site, the tester will output an error message.

+The tester iterates through the PME results object and displays the data from each reference as a list of keys and values.
+It will display all results by default.

 # AGPL v3 License

 Publication Metadata Extraction – extracts metadata from online publication pages.